turbot/flowpipe-mod-azure-thrifty/pipelines/storage/docs/detect_and_correct_storage_accounts_without_lifecycle_policy_trigger.md

 ### Getting Started

-By default, this trigger is disabled, however it can be configred by [setting the below variables](https://flowpipe.io/docs/build/mod-variables#passing-input-variables)
+By default, this trigger is disabled, however it can be configured by [setting the below variables](https://flowpipe.io/docs/build/mod-variables#passing-input-variables)
 - `storage_accounts_without_lifecycle_policy_trigger_enabled` should be set to `true` as the default is `false`.
 - `storage_accounts_without_lifecycle_policy_trigger_enabled` should be set to your desired running [schedule](https://flowpipe.io/docs/flowpipe-hcl/trigger/schedule#more-examples)
 - `storage_accounts_without_lifecycle_policy_default_action` should be set to your desired action (i.e. `"notify"` for notifications or `"delete_storage_account"` to delete the snapshot).